 - Co-wash: She suggests shampooing your hair with shampoo only once a month, and to co-wash with conditioner or an actual co-wash product a month in between.

 - Be gentle: When detangling, combing and styling, use care and patience.
 She often finger-combs and styles her hair to ensure she’s not ripping it with the comb.

-So if you want long hair and, up to this point, you haven’t been able to achieve it; pinpoint the ROOT cause (no pun intended) of why your hair is seemingly not growing and address it using any one or more of the tips I shared today.Blessings & Warmest Regards,
+So if you want long hair and, up to this point, you haven’t been able to achieve it; pinpoint the root cause of why your hair is seemingly not growing and address it using any one or more of the tips I shared today.Blessings & Warmest Regards,